 Giving incentives and discounts to your customers is an integral part of your SaaS marketing retention strategy.

 One of the best ways to offer incentives and discounts is through a loyalty program.
-This allows you to track customer behavior and determine which incentives and discounts are most effective in retaining customers.
+This allows you to track customer behavior and determine which incentives and discounts most effectively retain customers.

 For example, you might offer a discount on the next billing cycle for customers who remain loyal for a certain period.
 You could also offer free features or additional support to active customers.
 Incentives can also be cumulative, so customers who stay loyal over multiple months or years receive more significant discounts or additional benefits.